sumansah4/Password-manager-using-java/README.md

 ## Tech Stack

-We will use a Hash data structure to store the passwords and similarly access from it.
+We will use the Hash Map to store the passwords and similarly access from it.

 # Contributer